 10. Traffic from inbound links

 Inbound links are when your URL appears on websites other than search engines.
-The more links you have, the more visitors you are likely to be getting and at the same time you are likely to be ranking better in search engines.
-It is worth spending time building more links into your website from customers, brand advocates or brands you are associated with.
-The number of links you have demonstrates the number of people talking about your site and using it as a reference point.
+The more links you have, the more visitors you are likely to be getting.
+You are also likely to be ranking better in search engines.

-If you're not getting a great deal of referral traffic from your links, it might be worth reassessing where you're getting links from.
+If you're not getting a great deal of referral traffic from your links, it might be worth reassessing where your links come from.

 11. Keyword performance